forlilab/Ringtail/docs/source/api.rst

     rtc.write_molecule_sdfs(sdf_path = "sdf_files", bookmark_name = "eworst6")

-Exporting tables or query results as CSV files
+Exporting select columns, tables, or query results as CSV files
 ==============================================
 If the user wishes to explore the data in CSV format, Ringtail provides two options for exporting CSVs.
 First, you can export a database table or bookmark (``requested_data``) to a csv file with a name (``csv_name``) specified in the method call.
 In this case one must specify that the type of the ``requested_data`` is of database type table.